 Looking at the formation of the new CTBA board, the lack of independent voices on the board is a major concern.
 As stated earlier, 8 out of 13 supposedly independent directors are affiliated with the Chinatrust Financial Holding.

-Despite the Taiwan Baseball Reform Alliance (台灣棒球改革聯盟) had a presence in the general election, both candidates were not elected due to alleged vote allocation tactic by the Chinatrust Financial Holding.
+Despite the Taiwan Baseball Reform Alliance (台灣棒球改革聯盟) had a presence in the general election, both candidates were not elected due to the alleged vote allocation tactic by the Chinatrust Financial Holding.

 Judging from the list of newly elected board of directors (30) and the board of supervisor (9).
 It is pretty clear that nothing has changed, it is the same board of directors and supervisors from the previous CTBA board.

-So, this brings the real question, what can people expect from the CTBA, when it is essentially still the same group of people running the show.
+This brings the real question, what can people expect from the CTBA, when it is essentially still the same group of people running the show.
 Sure, there are a few new people becomes the directors, but they are all affiliated with the Chinatrust Financial Holding.

 The Ugly: The So-Called “Election” Is Rigged

-Leading up the CTBA general election, there were evidences of vote allocation done by the Chinatrust Financial.
+Leading up the CTBA general election, there were plenty of evidences of vote allocation done by the Chinatrust Financial.
 However, the Sports Administration have decided not to investigate it further, stating it is all within the rule of the general election.

 According to the leaked document, the Taiwan Life Insurance, a subsidiary company of the CTBC have asked its employees to give 高人傑 (Kao Jen-Chieh) the power of attorney to register for the CTBA general election.
 Looking further into this, it turns out Kao is on the ballot for the independent director position.